copyhackers/airstory-wp/readme.txt

 For a full list of changes, please [view the change log on GitHub](https://github.com/liquidweb/airstory-wp/blob/develop/CHANGELOG.md).

+= 1.1.3 =
+* Improved error handling throughout the plugin.
+* Add fallback cipher algorithms for environments running older versions of OpenSSL.
+* Remove requirement for libxml 2.7.8 or newer, which was introduced in version 1.1.1.

 = 1.1.2 =
 * Fix an issue with a missing file distributed with version 1.1.1.